HarryJamesGreenblatt/A-Fugue-In-Flask/docs/azure_sql_database.md

    - Make sure you have the correct ODBC driver installed

 3. **Timeout Errors**
-   - Increase connection timeout in your connection string:
+   - Increase connection timeout in your connection string
-     `...&connection_timeout=30`

 ### Migration Issues